muaz-khan/RTCMultiConnection/README.md

 ## `onReadyForOffer`

-This even is fired as soon as callee says "I am ready for offer.
+This event is fired as soon as callee says "I am ready for offer.
 I enabled camera.
 Please create offer and share.".

 ```javascript
 connection.onReadyForOffer = function(remoteUserId, userPreferences) {